jskress/builder-tool/docs/index.rst

 The Languages Guide
 -------------------

-This part of the documentation covers each supported language, its configuration abd operation within the builder tool.
+This part of the documentation covers each supported language, its configuration and operation within the builder tool.

 .. toctree::